 Pipelines

 Previously, we used a logistic regression model in the cross-validation loop.
 However, now that we're scaling data, what new considerations are there?
 The scaling is effectively "learned" from the minimum and maximum values of the training data.
 After this, a logistic regression model would be trained on data scaled by the extremes of the model training data.
 However, we won't know the minimum and maximum values of the new, unseen data.
-So, following the philosophy of making cross-validation an effective indicator of the out-of-sample performance, we need to use the minimum and maximum values of the training data in each cross-validation fold in order to scale the testing data in that fold, before making predictions on the testing data.
-Scikit-learn has streamlined this process for us in the form of a single tool: Pipeline.
+So, following the philosophy of making cross-validation an effective indicator of model performance on unseen data, we need to use the minimum and maximum values of the training data in each cross-validation fold in order to scale the testing data in that fold, before making predictions on the testing data.
+Scikit-learn has functionality to facilitate the combination of several training and testing steps for situations like this: the Pipeline.
 Our pipeline will consist of two steps: the scaler and the logistic regression model.
 These can both be fit on the training data, and then be used to make predictions on the testing data.
-These steps occur simultaneously, as if the pipeline were one entity.
+The process of fitting a pipeline is executed as a single step in the code, so all the parts of the pipeline are fit at once in this sense.
 Here is how a Pipeline is instantiated:

 from sklearn.pipeline import Pipeline